 ::FOR IMMEDIATE RELEASE::

-This year’s beneficiary is SurfAid International; a non-profit humanitarian organization that has been instrumental in providing basic health care, malaria prevention, clean water and on-going health education programs to the people of the Mentawai Islands.
-The organization, which is based out of Australia, houses its US headquarters in Encinitas, CA.
+The 2011 Paddle for Humanity series benefited SurfAid International; a non-profit humanitarian organization that has been instrumental in providing basic health care, malaria prevention, clean water and on-going health education programs to the people of the Mentawai Islands.
+The organization, which is based out of Australia, houses its US headquarters in Encinitas, CA

 SurfAid International is a 501(c) 3 non-profit organization whose mission is to improve the health, wellbeing and self-reliance of people living in isolated communities connected to us through surfing.
 In partnership with communities and government, SurfAid works to prevent disease, suffering and death through educational programs that aim to change poor health behaviors and reduce the risk from natural disasters.
 SurfAid’s goal is to empower communities to help themselves and build local capacity so their improved health resilience is sustainable.
 To learn more about SurfAid go to www.surfaidinternational.org or call 760-753-1103.

 WATERMANS®: APPLIED SCIENCE stands committed to providing quality sun protection products to those individuals for whom life in the shade is not an option.
 They offer the best, most effective and functional, high-performance sunscreens on the market, specifically designed for high-intensity water and endurance athletes.
 Their sunscreen is formulated to stand up to the rigorous demands of an active life in the sun, wind and water.
 Their goal: to ensure a day in the sun doesn’t mean a lifetime of dealing with the consequences.
 To learn more about Watermans go to www.watermansappliedscience.